RicGobs/FOFIDES/Code_MQTT_Python_Bridge/README.md

 Firstly, you have to download mosquitto, go to the site and follow the instructions:  [Link Here](https://github.com/eclipse/mosquitto)

 Secondly, you have to connect your computer and AWS following this guide: [Link Here](https://aws.amazon.com/it/blogs/iot/how-to-bridge-mosquitto-mqtt-broker-to-aws-iot/).
-To have more informations about AWS, go to the Directory Code_Lambda_AWS.